VHT Special 6 Ultra Guitar Amp Mods

 In General: Red is power--both AC and DC, Yellow is DC, Blue is signal, Black is ground.

-Power Transformer: Input wires are 125v AC, Black is hot, White is common, Green/Yellow is chassis ground.
-Output wires are 6.2v AC through 2 green wires, high voltage 350v DC is 2 red wires.
+Power Transformer: Input wires are 125v AC, Black is hot, White is neutral, Green/Yellow is chassis safety ground.
+Output wires are high voltage AC through 2 red wires (both hot), 6.2v AC through 2 green wires (both hot).

 Output Transformer: Blue is signal in from V3, Red is 326v AC input from B+1, Orange is 16 ohm speaker output, Brown 8 ohm, Yellow 4 ohm.

 Tube Filament Heaters: Tightly twisted wire pairs: V1, V2 (pre-amp tubes) and the red "On LED" get 6.2v DC from Red (hot) & White (ground) wires.
-V3 (output tube) gets 6.2v AC from White (hot) & White (common) wires.
+V3 (output tube) gets 6.2v AC from two White wires (both hot).

 Inside Back Panel